Miami Children's Hospital VACC Camp

 Dr. Simpser's background includes 10 years personal experience in scouting, plus experience in camp development, organization and personnel training for the Mexican Red Cross.
 In 1980, he founded the first YMCA asthma camp in Frost Valley, NY, to mainstream severe asthmatics from poor inner city neighborhoods with healthy youngsters.
 In 1984 and 1985, he served as medical director of asthma summer camps sponsored by the American Lung Association of Dade-Monroe Counties.

 In 1986 and 1987, the first Ventilation Assisted Children's Center Camp took place during the summer and operated in collaboration with SKIP of Florida.
 The first camp was known as SKIP Family Learning Retreats.
 Carol Montiel, RN was actively involved in the creation of the camp and participated every year thereafter until the year 2002.
 Barbara Donahue, ARNP and the parents of two of Dr. Simpser's patients were also involved in the camp start-up.
-When the local SKIP chapter dissolved, Dr. Simpser elected to continue camp as offshoot of Miami Children's Ventilation Assisted Children's Center (VACC Camp).
+When the local SKIP chapter dissolved, Dr. Simpser elected to continue camp as offshoot of Nicklaus Children's Hospital Ventilation Assisted Children's Center (VACC Camp).

 He initiated the first Cystic Fibrosis Center affiliated with the National Cystic Fibrosis Foundation.
 He started an Asthma Center for underprivileged children because he believes that everybody is entitled to high quality of medical care.